9 common business problems

 Deeper business issues

 You certainly need to fix issues like that, but they likely aren’t the root of the problems your business is facing.
 In order to succeed, you need to get to the core of what’s really holding your company back.
-For most businesses, they fall into one of these categories:
+For most businesses, they fall into one of nine categories.

 1. You don’t know your purpose